SamirTalwar/jenga/README.md

 Things to try:

 - Build from empty cache: `rm -rf .cache; stack run -- -a`
-- Flags to increase logging: `stack run -- -e -b -a -x`
+- Flags to increase logging: `stack run -- -v -x -i`
 - See the cache and artifacts: `find .cache ,jenga`
 - Run built artifact: `,jenga/artifacts/example/main.exe`
 - See the build witnesses: `cat .cache/traces/*`